 So; time for detailed work to begin.
 This will start with a thorough check of the modulator stage and upgrading the audio as per the mods provide me by Moe W5KD some years ago.

 The 5100 paired up with a BC-342-N for the Fall Classic Exchange on 80 and 20 CW.
-The modulator subchassis is still removed.
+The modulator subchassis has been removed.

 The modulator subchassis is secured by 6 screws under the main chassis.
 You do NOT have to remove the 2 nuts securing C71 as indicated in the following photo.
 The screws that secure those 2 nuts are accessible from the top of the main chassis (that is covered by the modulator subchassis.....).

-Unlike the 5100B which connects the mic and audio pot control to the subchassis via plugs, you have to unsolder all the connections on the 5100 and feed them through a hold in the main chassis.
+Unlike the 5100B which connects the mic and audio pot control to the subchassis via plugs, you have to unsolder all these connections on the 5100 and feed them through a hole in the main chassis when removing the modulator subchassis.